Data for Change

 Webinar Discussion Series

-In this three-part webinar series, NFF staff take a deeper dive into the national results of the Survey.
+In this four-part webinar series, NFF staff take a deeper dive into the national results of the Survey.

 - Part 1: High-level findings (click here for slides), including a current financial picture of US nonprofits and an overview of how nonprofit leaders responded to COVID-19 and promoted racial equity (recorded June 9, 2022)